Carlos-Montero/TFG_CORD/CORD_on_Ubuntu_16.04_Installation.md

 # CORD Installation on Ubuntu 16.04 Single Node

-This document describes how to install the R-CORD profile, plus a SimpleExampleService, on a single machine.
+This document describes how to install CORD, plus a SimpleExampleService, on a single machine.

 ### PREREQUISITES: Docker and Python installation